End Mass Incarceration

 - Root out racism and discrimination, at every level.
 West Virginia will invest millions of dollars per year to expose and end racism and discrimination, at every level.
 Research tells us that Americans commit crimes at roughly the same rate--rich or poor, Black or white.
 But Black folks are 10 times more likely to go to prison.
 In fact, "you’re much better off in our justice system if you’re rich and guilty than if you’re poor and innocent."
 All state courthouses and police stations will be required to track rates of arrest, prosecution, conviction, and incarceration, by race.
 Jurisdictions that demonstrate persistent bias will be given technical assistance to reverse those trends, and lose access to state funding if they fail to address it.
 See our full plan to Fight Discrimination and Racism.

 - Shift state police officers toward corporate criminals and corrupt politicians, and away from people with substance use disorder.
-See our forthcoming plan to address political corruption.
+See our plan to address political corruption.

 - Pilot and expand programs that deploy social workers as emergency responders in special cases.
 Support efforts to encourage court watchers and other forms of civilian review.

 - End the Private Prison Industrial Complex by prohibiting the privatization of any services related to policing or incarceration.

 - Start a Corporate Crime and Political Corruption divisions in the West Virginia State Police - to shift law enforcement resources toward the people who are committing the most devastating crimes in our system.
 (See our full plan.)